Varnasr/InsightStack/README.md

 As a development economist working in public health, education, gender equity, and climate resilience, I’ve often found that the *real work* — the thinking, structuring, explaining, and translating of knowledge — happens between formal outputs.
 This repo captures those layers.

 **InsightStack** brings together real tools, notes, writing samples, evaluation frameworks, and KM methods that I’ve built or used.
 They're here for others who think and work like I do — researchers, MEL professionals, program leads, and knowledge managers trying to make their documentation cleaner, sharper, and more usable.

 ---

+## 📦 What You'll Find Here

+This repository includes:

+- Reusable tools and real documentation samples for MEL and KM
+- Step-by-step logic files for program planning and indicator estimation
+- HTML-based calculators that work offline and require no setup
+- Examples that draw from actual use in Indian districts, generalized for reuse
+- Clean folder and tagging standards to support good documentation practices

+It is designed for use in real programs — not just as templates, but as thinking tools.

+---

+## 🌍 Who Is This For?

+InsightStack is built for:

+- MEL specialists and program evaluators
+- Knowledge managers and documentation leads
+- Development professionals working on health, education, gender, and climate
+- Fellows, researchers, and policy practitioners building institutional memory

+If you're setting up a KM system, planning a program, or translating data into decisions — this is for you.

+---